 - Access to top scholars and professionals in the fields of history, culture, education, and museum studies.

-- Elementary education teachers will receive support from the Autry in order to implement a project based learning unit in their classrooms.
-Secondary education teachers will participate in an Autry Classroom Curators project, a project based learning program that culminates with the students presenting their work at the Autry, in their community, or in their classroom.
+- Elementary and Secondary education teachers will participate in an Autry Classroom Curators project, a project based learning program that culminates with the students presenting their work at the Autry, in their community, or in their classroom.

 - The promotion of your completed work among the community of educators in Southern California.